Linear and nonlinear stability of rate-and-state faults

 \subsection{``Pinned" aging-law nucleation}

-The finiteness of faults may play a role in determining the nucleation length.
-The results of section \ref{sec:free} presumed that a singularity in stress rate was inadmissible and that the rate-weakening portion of the fault extended beyond the nucleation zone.
-However, for sufficiently small faults, nucleation and dynamic rupture may be contained within the fault if the surroundings are able to support a singularity at fault boundaries: such cases may occur for a rate-weakening fault that is locked at its edges, or as a finite rate-weakening patch surrounded by steady creep.
+The finiteness of a fault or its frictionally weakening asperity may play a role in determining the nucleation length.
+The results of section \ref{sec:free} presumed that a singularity in stress rate was inadmissible and that the rate-weakening portion of the fault (asperity) extended beyond the nucleation zone.
+However, for sufficiently small faults, nucleation and dynamic rupture may be contained within the fault if the surroundings are able to support a singularity at fault boundaries: such cases may occur for a finite-sized rate-weakening fault that is locked at its edges, or for a finite rate-weakening asperity surrounded by steady creep.
 In the former case, the fault terminates and is surrounded by rock with finite toughness capable of sustaining a singularity.
-In the latter, the rate-weakening asperity lies within a steadily creeping and the surrounding region may be strongly rate-strengthening (i.e., in the limit $a/b\rightarrow \infty$) or the fault exterior to the asperity is simply restricted to slide at a constant rate by model design.
-In any case, we may search for so-called ``pinned" non-linear solutions of the form (\ref{eq:bu}) again solving (\ref{eq:W}) (with $L_f$ therein replaced with $L_{p}$ and $x$ implicitly scaled by $L_{p}$) and removing the requirement imposed by \emph{Viesca} [2016a,b] that $\mathcal{W}(\pm 1)=0$.
+In the latter, the rate-weakening asperity lies within a steadily creeping region and that surrounding region may be strongly rate-strengthening (i.e., in the limit $a/b\rightarrow \infty$) or the fault exterior to the asperity is simply restricted to slide at a constant rate by model design.
+In any case, we may search for so-called ``pinned" non-linear solutions of the form (\ref{eq:bu}) again solving (\ref{eq:W}) (with $L_f$ therein replaced with $L_{p}$ and $x$ implicitly scaled by $L_{p}$) and removing the requirement imposed by {\it Viesca} [2016a,b] that $\mathcal{W}'(\pm 1)=0$.